The Naked Kiss (1965) Part II

 All the women in this town, need approval from these men, in particular Grant and Griff, as paternal and alpha male figures that Grantville sets up.
 Kelly tells Josephine that she’s worried about Buff.

-Fuller’s gusts of brutal cinema vérité is as shocking and confrontational.
+Fuller’s gusts of brutal cinema vérité are as shocking and confrontational.
 Candy lies there humiliated, pulling the money out of her mouth, looking destroyed by Kelly’s assault.
-This powerful business woman who runs an entire stable of what she calls”Bimbies” will not take this lying down!
+This powerful businesswoman who runs an entire stable of what she calls”Bimbies” will not take this lying down!